xrdocs/design/_blogs/2023-05-26-service-assurance-a-guide-for-the-perplexed-part-two.md

 Physical probe generators can be deployed in-line which measures the service exactly as the end customer experiences it.
 This is very accurate but also very expensive, as you need one device for every service.
 Other deployment models place the NID, SFP or containerized agent at a place in the network where probes can be injected into multiple service paths (e.g. on a trunk port with many VLANs associated with many different VRFs).

-Unlike routers, whose primary function is to forward traffic, external probes are dedicated to the sole purpose of analyzing the network.
+Unlike routers, whose primary function is to forward traffic, external probes are dedicated to the sole purpose of measuring the network.
 The breadth of functionality they support can be much wider, encompassing Ethernet OAM, TWAMP, and service activation protocols as well as detailed insight into Layer 7 transactions (e.g. HTTP, DNS, TCP, SSL, etc) and high-level path analysis (e.g. using traceroute).
 Taken together, the information from external probes deployed at the right places in the network can give a good snapshot of the end customer's digital experience.

 While external probes give good insight into end-to-end performance all the way up to the application layer, they can't dig into the internals of the service provider network.
 The network is a black box to external probes.
 Things like link performance, path performance, and ECMP paths are essentially invisible to external probes.